AyushMandliya/Netflix-GPT/README.md

 - Update Profile API call
 - BugFix: SignUp user display Name and Profile Picture Update and redirecting/browse to login and vice versa
 - Unsubscribe to be onAuthChanged callback
-- add hardcoded values in constant files
+- Add hardcoded values in constant files
+- Register on TMDB and create an App and get access token
+- Get data from tmdb and now playing movies list API
 - Fetch Movies From TMDB

 ## Features